I don’t get it.

 You’ll then land on your dashboard for the first time.
 First of all, pause the campaign so it doesn’t start running just yet.

-If you click on the campaign you’ll see inside of the campaign, Google automatically created an ad group.
+If you click on the campaign, you’ll see that inside of the campaign, Google automatically created an ad group.

 If you click on that, you’ll land on the ad level, where you can see your keyword.

 Click on your keyword and set it to phrase match.